gabriel-rodriguez-garcia/TS-AD-with-2D-CAEs/README.md

 Part 3: Evaluate Residuals,
 Part 4: Performance Assessement

+The project is designed to be used in the following way:
+In part 1 the user can choose one of the 6 available encodings and run the script to encode the training and testing data.
+In part 2 the network gets trained using the encoded data, which has been created in Part 1.
+In part 3 the residuals (=errors) of the encoding images from training and testing data are computed and saved.
+In part 4 the errors are used to compute the decision threshold and a ROC Curve gets plotted.

 # PART 1 - Create Encodings

 For each of the following encodings an individual script is available to create them: